ndepaz/CustomCollect/README.md

 ## About

-This package adds a select method statement to the Laravel collection class and allows you to use similarly as a SQL select attribute statement, and returns a collection of dummy objects.
+This package adds a select method statement to the Laravel collection class and allows you to use it similar to a SQL select attribute statement and returns a collection of dynamic objects.

 ## Usage: